kiboschool/course-optimizing-your-learning/src/optimizing-your-learning.md

 ---

-## Todo: Add intructor welcome video
+## To do: Add instructor welcome video

 ## Course Introduction